syncfusion-content/winui-docs/winui/Scheduler/DayandWeek-Views.md

 # Day View in WinUI Scheduler (SfSchedule)

-The Scheduler supports to display the day, week, work week views and current day will be visible by default.
-Appointments on a specific day will be arranged in respective timeslots based on its duration.
+The Scheduler supports to display the day, week, workweek views, and the current day will be visible by default.
+The appointments on a specific day will be arranged in the respective timeslots based on their duration.

 ## Change time interval

-You can customize the interval of timeslots in all the day, week, work week views by using the `TimeInterval` property of `DaysViewSettings`.
+You can customize the interval of timeslots in all the day, week, workweek views by using the `TimeInterval` property of `DaysViewSettings`.

 {% tabs %}
 {% highlight c# %}